OUR RESEARCH

 It has recently been demonstrated that not neomorphic gain-of-function (GOF) activities but a dominant-negative effect (DNE) drives the selection of TP53 missense mutations in myeloid malignancies (Boettcher et al., Science 2019).

 This finding has important implications: Is the DNE the major driver of TP53 missense mutations in tumors originating in other tissues?
 How exactly does missense mutant p53 exert a DNE on wild-type p53 in heterozygous cells?
 Why are the frequencies of TP53 missense mutations so variable in the different tumor types?
+Can we directly target missense mutant p53 via proximity-induced pharmacological interventions and / or indirectly via synthetic lethality-inducing approaches?

 Tumorigenesis is a stepwise process characterized by the sequential acquisition of oncogenic mutations over years and decades.
 The existence of a pre-malignant phase – a state where nascent tumors have not yet acquired full oncogenicity – has long been postulated and exemplified by the classic adenoma-carcinoma sequence in colorectal cancer.
-However, only recently have we begun to gain a better insight into the prevalence and genetic landscape of pre-malignancies in other tissues and in the general human population (Jaiswal et al., NEJM 2014; Martincorena et al., Science 2015; Martincorena et al., Science 2018).
+However, only recently have we begun to gain a better insight into the prevalence and genetic landscape of pre-malignancies in tissues and in the general human population (Jaiswal et al., NEJM 2014; Martincorena et al., Science 2015; Martincorena et al., Science 2018).

 In order to achieve these goals, we combine epidemiological and genetic studies with hypothesis-driven experimentation as well as discovery-driven high-throughput screening approaches.